kubernetes-sigs/kubespray/docs/weave.md

 This mode is best to use on dynamic size cluster

-The seed mode also allows multi-clouds and hybrid on-premise/cloud clusters deployement.
+The seed mode also allows multi-clouds and hybrid on-premise/cloud clusters deployment.

 * Switch from consensus mode to seed mode